-However, being away in Melbourne, the 28-year-old now works part-time in Ima Café as she writes her next book, has changed her views.
-“Having lived overseas for close to two years, I view it from a different lens now.
-It is such a blessing to have a holiday where the whole family gathers for a meal and catch up with one another.
+However, moving away in Melbourne caused Pamelia to change her views.
+“Having lived overseas for years, I view it from a different lens now.
+It is such a blessing to have a holiday where the whole family gathers for a meal and can catch up with one another.

-“I celebrated by having a mediocre, overpriced meal at a Chinese restaurant.
+“I once celebrated Chinese New Year overseas by having a mediocre, overpriced meal at a Chinese restaurant.
 While back in Singapore, my family and friends were having amazing celebratory feasts.
 It made me think about how in Chinese culture, one communicates love and kinship through food more than words or physical affection.”

 Pamelia understands that preparing a meal for the whole family can be daunting, and shares a few tips to stay in control when preparing your reunion recipes: